5 Natural Remedies for Enlarged Prostate

-Rye grass pollen extracts are made from three types of grass pollen-rye, timothy and corn.
+Rye grass pollen extracts are made from three types of grass pollen-rye, Timothy and corn.
 A review of studies published in BJU International found that men who were taking rye grass pollen extracts reported an improvement in their symptoms.

 This supplement seems to be especially helpful for preventing the need to get up during the night and use the bathroom.
-It can also help men urinate more completely, so there is less urine left in the bladder afterwards.
+It can also help men urinate more completely, so there is less urine left in the bladder afterward.

 Rye grass pollen extract may affect the male hormone testosterone, relax the muscles of the tube through which urine flows (urethra) and improve how well the bladder can force urine out.